-There's currently a shortage of talented engineers in the UK and abroad, so there will be many job opportunities open to you when you graduate, in your current organisation and beyond.
+There's currently a shortage of talented engineers in the UK, so there will be many job opportunities open to you when you graduate, in your current organisation and beyond.

 You can use the course to progress to senior or managerial engineering roles and top up to a Master's degree.
-You can also work towards Chartered Engineer Status.
+You will also work towards Chartered Engineer Status.

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-You need to study units worth a total of 160 credits.
-For example, 4 units worth 30 credits.
+You need to study modules worth a total of 120 credits.

 In the foundation phase (year 1), you’ll develop your learning contract with your employer.
 This outlines what you’ll learn and why.
-You can choose from various optional units delivered online through distance learning and in tutorials and workshops.
+You'll study four taught modules, delivered online through distance learning and in tutorials and workshops.

 - Project Management for Engineers